marksgraham/flip-sample-application/README.md

   where `scan-1` has the path `uploads/subfolder/scans/scan-1.dcm` and `scan-2` has the path `uploads/scan-2.dcm`.

 - `update_status(self, model_id: str, new_model_status: ModelStatus)`
-  This method is for internal use only, and is not be called by the trainer.
+  This method is for internal use only and is not to be called by the trainer.

 - `send_metrics_value(self, label: str, value: float, fl_ctx: FLContext)`
   This method raises an event which allows the sending of metrics data back to the central hub.